chriselgee/toteslegit/Readme.md

 This will help you get tools set up and, more importantly, start thinking about what is in scope.

 After that, a sensible order to go in might be:
-1. attackSurface
+1. `attackSurface/`
-1. cloud
+1. `cloud/`
-1. activeDirectory
+1. `activeDirectory/`
-1. Password audit
+1. `passwordAudit/`

 ## Repo Layout

-* Readme.md: This file describes the flow of the workshop
+* `Readme.md`: This file describes the flow of the workshop
-* activeDirectory/: Tools for testing Active Directory
+* `activeDirectory/`: Tools for testing Active Directory
-* attackSurface/: Tools for scanning and otherwise discovering attack surface
+* `attackSurface/`: Tools for scanning and otherwise discovering attack surface
-* cloud/: Tools for measuring cloud risk
+* `cloud/`: Tools for measuring cloud risk
-* firewall-app/: A vibe-coded fake firewall app used in part of the demo
+* `firewall-app/`: A vibe-coded fake firewall app used in part of the demo
-* passwordAudit/: Tools for measuring the security of Active Directory passwords
+* `passwordAudit/`: Tools for measuring the security of Active Directory passwords
-* setup/: Common setup steps for testing
+* `setup/`: Common setup steps for testing